CorrelAid/hugo-website/content/en/volunteer/_index.md

 If you want to get active in the core team, write an e-mail to [info@correlaid.org](mailto:info@correlaid.org) - either Frie or Isabel will reply you soon afterwards.
 If you want to help but are not sure how, please don't hesistate to send an email out to our community manager [Isabel](isabel.w@correlaid.org).

+# Confused?
+Do you want to learn more about how you can get involved at CorrelAid?
+Or you don't know yet what's right for you?
+You can always arrange an informal meeting with our Community Manager Isabel.
+She is looking forward to meeting you, sharing more information with you and finding out where your place in CorrelAid can be.

+{{< button
+    btn-class="btn-dark"
+    href="mailto:isabel.w@correlaid.org"
+    justify="center"
+>}}
+Mach einen Termin!
+{{< /button >}}